apache/arrow/docs/source/format/CanonicalExtensions.rst

 * The storage type of this extension is ``StringArray`` or or ``LargeStringArray`` or ``StringViewArray``.
-  Only UTF-8 encoded JSON is supported.
+  Only UTF-8 encoded JSON as specified in `rfc8259`_ is supported.

 * Extension type parameters: